powerline/powerline/docs/source/installation.rst

 Powerline uses several special glyphs to get the arrow effect and some custom symbols for developers.
 This requires having either a symbol font or a patched font installed in the system.
-Used application (e.g. terminal emulator) must also either be configured to use patched fonts (in some cases even support it because custom glyphs live in private use area which some applications reserve for themselves) or support fontconfig for powerline to work properly with
+The used application (e.g. terminal emulator) must also either be configured to use patched fonts (in some cases even support it because custom glyphs live in private use area which some applications reserve for themselves) or support fontconfig for powerline to work properly with